FOREX-Yen off highs as some calm returns to global markets

 * Dollar back near 120.00 yen, off low around 119.24

-The yen showed limited reaction to data showing Japan’s industrial output fell unexpectedly in August.

-But some market players think a weak reading in the Bank of Japan’s tankan corporate sentiment survey due on Thursday could heighten expectations of BOJ stimulus and could weaken the yen further.

-U.S. stocks managed to end higher in a choppy session on Tuesday and their futures extended those gains in Asia on Wednesday, helping to lift Asian shares after their hammering on Tuesday.
+U.S. stocks managed to end higher in a choppy session on Tuesday, while European stocks partially recouped their earlier steep losses, raising expectations that Asia can also recover from Tuesday’s hammering.

-Financial markets have been unsettled by worries about slower Chinese economic growth, and in turn the health of the global economy, combined with uncertainty over the timing of a hike in U.S. interest rates.
+Worries about slower Chinese economic growth, and in turn the health of the global economy, combined with uncertainty over the timing of a hike in U.S. interest rates have unsettled financial markets.

 Yet, it remained well off a one-month peak of 96.700 set on Friday after Federal Reserve Chair Janet Yellen left the door open to a U.S. rate hike later this year.